You are here

 How do students apply for the Pratt BSE/MS Degree, 4+1 Program?

-Students apply to the program for their specific department through the Graduate School in the fall of their senior year before the standard graduate school application deadline for a January start.
-They are given provisional graduate student status while still an undergraduate.
+Students apply to the program for their specific department through the Graduate School in the fall of their senior year before the standard graduate school, typically October 1.
+They are given early graduate student admission while still an undergraduate

 Is acceptance into the 4+1 program automatic?